UBC-MDS/DSCI532-Group16-R/doc/reflections-milestone3.md

 # Reflection

-For this milestone our group has successfully implemented a working skeleton of our proposed dashboard in R and added some minor improvements in response to suggestoins.
+For this milestone our group has successfully implemented a working skeleton of our proposed dashboard in R and added some minor improvements in response to suggestions.

 ### App Overview